MTalhakurama/MTalhakurama/README.md

 - 👋 Hi, I’m @MTalhakurama
-- 👀 I’m interested in web development
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Machine learning
 - 💞️ I’m looking to collaborate on github with my freind
 - 📫 How to reach me ...